 Social Index Disclosures

-Latest Social Index Daily Issuance File (updated by approximately 11:30 am to include previous day's issuance)
+Cumulative Social Index Daily Issuance (Updated by approximately 11:30 am to include previous day's issuance.
+Includes issuances from Dec 2022 to August 2023.)

 Social Index Historical Issuance File (includes issuances from January 2010 to November 2022)